RocketChat/docs-old/guides/user-guides/off-the-record-otr-messaging-guide.md

 Prerequisites for using OTR are:

-* OTR has been enabled by your server administrator \(if not, you will not be able to see OTR in the DM context menu\)
+* OTR has been enabled by your server administrator \(if not, you will not be able to see OTR in the DM context menu\).
-* a direct message \(DM\) room with only one other participant
+* a direct message \(DM\) room with only one other participant.
-* you and your DM-partner have entered their [end-to-end encryption key](https://docs.rocket.chat/guides/user-guides/end-to-end-encryption)
+* you and your DM-partner have entered their [end-to-end encryption key](https://docs.rocket.chat/guides/user-guides/end-to-end-encryption).
-* you and your DM-partner are both online
+* you and your DM-partner are both online.

 ## Starting an OTR conversation